Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Key Takeaways

-• This collaboration has seen new waste management systems introduced, which could see 25 tonnes of label waste being converted into new liner or paper products rather than sent to landfill.
+• This collaboration has introduced new waste management systems, which could convert 25 tonnes of label waste into new liner or paper products rather than sending it to landfill.

 backing-label-paper-collection.jpg